tc39/proposal-record-tuple/README.md

 assert({ a: 1 } !== { a: 1 });
 ```

-Since we established that value types are completely and deeply constant, if they have the same values stored, they will be considered strictly equal.
+Since we established that these value types are completely and deeply constant, if they have the same values stored, they will be considered strictly equal.

 It is not the case with normal objects, those objects are instantiated in memory and strict comparison will see that both objects are located at different addresses, they are not strictly equal.

 ## What about const classes?

-Const classes are being considered as a followup proposal that would let us associate methods to const objects.
+"Const" classes are being considered as a followup proposal that would let us associate methods to `Records`.

 You can see an attempt at defining them in an [earlier version of this proposal](./history/with-classes.md).